-A recent study by Cambridge University found that an average 1 in 10 men and women aged 40 to 80 were vitamin D deficient – probably because they were spending too much time indoors.
+A study by Cambridge University found that an average 1 in 10 men and women aged 40 to 80 were vitamin D deficient – probably because they were spending too much time indoors.

 Spending a lot of time indoors during the summer months can contribute to deficient levels.
 Think about your lifestyle.
 Do you spend all day in an office?
 Do you travel by car?
 Do you use suncream of factor 15 or above when out in the sun?
 Do you socialise indoors?
 All of these factors prevent us naturally producing vitamin D from the sun.